-This report will provide information about Load Factor (LF) for all or some of the electricity meters in the project.
-LF measures how energy is used in a specific time period compared to the peak usage in the billing period.
-For an accurate definition of Load Factor review Appendix A Glossary of Terms.
+This report will provide information about Load Factors (LF) for all or some of the electricity meters in the project.
+LFs measure how energy is used in a specific time period.
+For an accurate definition of Load Factor review Appendix A.